Chocolate: Should I or Shouldn’t I?

 © Betty Shepherd

-Cacao was already highly regarded more than 1500 years ago by the Maya people, and later by the Aztecs.
-Drawings and carvings of cacao trees and pods on the walls of their temples have been discovered by archaeologists and date back to the 4th century.
-Praising it as food for the gods, the Maya fermented, roasted and ground the beans and made a rather bitter, spicy drink from it by mixing the produced cacao paste with water and spices like chili peppers.
+Cacao was highly regarded more than 1,500 years ago by the Mayan people, and later by the Aztecs.
+Drawings and carvings of cacao trees and pods on the walls of their temples dating back to the 4th century have been discovered by archaeologists.
+The Maya called it “food for the gods” and they fermented, roasted, and ground the beans and made a rather bitter, spicy drink from it by mixing the produced cacao paste with water and spices such as chili peppers.

 Why did the ancient civilizations find cacao so interesting given its inherently bitter taste?
-Maybe it was because of the way it made them feel.
-Modern science has attempted to explain whether any of the active ingredients found in cacao can elevate mood.
-The findings are, at best, inconclusive.
-Although there are several chemicals in cacao that can elevate mood, none of them exist in quantities that should have a significant impact.
+Maybe it was due to the way it made them feel.
+Modern science has attempted to explain whether any of the active ingredients found in cacao can elevate mood(3,4).
+The findings are inconclusive.
+Although there are several chemicals in cacao that can elevate mood, none of them exists in quantities that should have a significant impact.

 Chocolaty Nutrition Facts

-Cocoa (a product of cacao) also contains stimulants like caffeine, theobromine and phenethylamine.
-In many ways, these are activating agents.
-Don’t give your children chocolate if you expect them to sleep.
-Milk chocolate is much higher in sugar, but contains significantly fewer stimulants.
-Also, chocolate does not affect the teeth as much as candy.
+Cocoa (a product of cacao) also contains stimulants like caffeine, theobromine, and phenethylamine—in many ways activating agents.
+This is a good reason for parents to consider not giving children chocolate before nap or bedtime to avoid having a problem getting them to sleep.
+Milk chocolate is much higher in sugar, but contains significantly fewer stimulants and has a less damaging effect on teeth than candy.

 So, should I or shouldn’t I?
 While we certainly cannot recommend chocolate as a dietary necessity, we can say that if falls into the category of “a little of something you really like deserves a place and is OK to have on occasion.”
-Even the healthiest chocolate contains sugar, fat and is high in calories.
-If you are just going to have a taste around the holidays, then don’t worry about it.
-Eat your favorite.
-If chocolate is a regular treat throughout the year, then we have some suggestions.
+And it even comes with a variety of health benefits.

 When you eat chocolate, enjoy small pieces at a time, and let them melt on your tongue.
 (Chocolate’s melting point is just under body temperature, so it should melt from contact with your tongue alone.)
-That’s the best way to enjoy chocolate.
-Go for the kinds that don’t contain much sugar and are highest in antioxidants.
-Look for the ones that contain at least 70% cocoa.
-(This information is stated on the label.)
-The best varieties usually come from Belgium, Switzerland, France and Germany.
+That is the best way to enjoy chocolate.
+Go for the varieties that do not contain much sugar and are highest in antioxidants.
+Look for the ones whose labels tell you that they contain at least 65% cocoa—even better, 70 to 90%—because those have more antioxidants and less sugar.
 There are even many good organic chocolates on the market.
-One of our favorites is dark chocolate with crystallized ginger.
+Our favorites are dark chocolate with ginger or roasted almonds.

 Chocolate Suggestions